FAQs & Forms & Glossary

 Unless otherwise stated, students have the option to enroll in dental and vision coverage during the student annual enrollment period of July 1 to September 15 with coverage effective August 15.
-Only students who are new to JHU can enroll in dental and/or vision coverage during the Spring enrollment period of November 1 to February 15 with coverage effective January 1.
 Students who experienced a qualified life event during the academic year, can make changes to coverage within 30 days of the life event.

 Once you have enrolled in Delta Dental coverage, you can create an account on the Delta Dental website to access your ID card.
 Follow the instructions here: PDF Document: Delta Dental First Time Login Guide

 I completed all necessary pre-entrance requirements, but I still have an alert on my SIS account.
 What should I do?

 Once you have completed the portal process and submitted all required paper forms to the Student Health and Wellness Center (SHWC), allow the 5-7 business days to process your information and remove your hold from SIS.

 Why do I need health coverage while studying at JHU?